valerio-oliveira/dataops-trail/README.md

 The infrastructure was created with Terraform 1.1.5, whereas the deployment was performed on AWS EC2 Debian v.
 10 virtual machines using Ansible v.
 2.12.1.

-The Web application was containerized using Docker v.
+The Web application was built to a container using Docker v.
 20.10.12 and is available on Dockerhub, from where the playbook builds the REST service.

 ### Region 1 contains:

 - A service host with HAProxy load balancer
-- An instance of the application host running the Web application (Django/Python v.
+- An application host running the Web application (Django/Python v.
 3.2.5)
-- Main PostgreSQL v.
+- The database host running the Main PostgreSQL v.
 13.5 database

 ### Region 2 contains:

 - A seccond service host with HAProxy load balancer
-- An application host running the Web application (Django/Python v.
+- Another application host running the Web application (Django/Python v.
 3.2.5)
-- Standby PostgreSQL v.
+- The database host running the Replica PostgreSQL v.
 13.5 database

 ---